C# MCQ questions | C# Multiple Choice Questions and Answers

 C# mcq questions

-Brief About C# Language
+Brief Introduction to the C# Language

 C is a programming language that originated in the early 1970s.
 It has been widely used in various domains, including system programming, network programming, and application development.